 Director of Health and Counseling Services

-Direct service: Provides inclusive health and mental health advocacy, support, and direct care to
+- Direct service: Provides inclusive health and mental health advocacy, support, and direct care

-health support plans.
-Based on licensure, delivers direct services to students (either
+diversity, equity and inclusion.
+Based on licensure, delivers direct services to

-counseling or healthcare) approximately 6-8 hours/week.
-Advocates for and supports
+students (either counseling or healthcare) approximately 6-8 hours/week.
+Advocates

-both individual students and the broad student experience by providing intervention
+for and supports both individual students and the broad student experience by providing

-support as part of the Student Success Team and the University crisis on-call response.
+intervention support as part of the Student Success Team and the University crisis

 outreach program for students, including health, mental health, sexual health, alcohol